Improving Composed Image Retrieval via Contrastive Learning with Scaling Positives and Negatives: Experiments

 \subsection{Results of Zero-Shot CIR}

 Zero-shot CIR is aimed at building a CIR model without requiring human-labeled triplets for training~\cite{pic2word}.
-For comparison under the zero-shot setting, we introduce two advanced baselines for zero-shot CIR, PIC2WORD \cite{pic2word} and SEARLE \cite{searle}.
+For comparison in the zero-shot setting, we introduce two advanced baselines for zero-shot CIR, PIC2WORD \cite{pic2word} and SEARLE \cite{searle}.
 Following these two baselines, we use CLIP$_{\text{ViT-L/14}}$ as the backbone.
 Before training, we use the method described in Section \ref{sec:spe} to generate a CIR dataset from an image dataset.
-Then contrastive learning with in-batch negative sampling is used for first-stage fine-tuning and the method described in Section \ref{sec:sne} is used to scale negative examples for second-stage fine-tuning.
+Then, contrastive learning with in-batch negative sampling is used for first-stage fine-tuning and the method described in Section \ref{sec:sne} is used to scale negative examples for second-stage fine-tuning.

 Neither of these baselines uses an in-domain image dataset for training.
-Therefor, we also utilize images from the out-of-domain dataset Conceptual Caption (CC3M), comprised of 3.3 million image-caption pairs from the Internet, to generate positive examples for a fair comparison with PIC2WORD.
-Specifically, we randomly select the 50k images in CC3M to construct the CIR dataset due to computing resource limitations.
-The number of 50k images is equal to 1.7\% of that PIC2WORD used and 50\% of that SEARLE used.
+Therefore, we also utilize images from the out-of-domain dataset Conceptual Caption (CC3M), consisting of 3.3 million image-caption pairs from the Internet, to generate positive examples for a fair comparison with PIC2WORD.
+Specifically, we randomly select the 50k images in CC3M to construct the CIR dataset.
+The number of 50k images is equal to 1.7\% of that PIC2WORD use and 50\% of that SEARLE use.
 We abbreviate our model trained with this setting as \textbf{{\M}-CC}.
 As shown in Table \ref{tab:zs}, \textbf{{\M}-CC} gets the best results while using the least amount of images.
 This suggests that, given a collection of images out of the domain, our method can automatically construct appropriate triplets and train an acceptable model in the zero-shot setting.
 We also explore the setting of in-domain images, i.e., those in FashionIQ and CIRR, and abbreviate the model trained with this setting as \textbf{{\M}-IN}.
 Under this setting, {\M-IN} yields better results than {\M-CC} using out-of-domain data.
-This suggests that if in the future we need to do a composed image retrieval task for a new scene but with few labeling costs, an accepted solution is to use our {\M} method to automatically construct the positive examples within this scene and train a model from scratch.
+This suggests that if we need to do a CIR task for a new scene with few labeling costs, SPN can automatically construct the positive examples within this scene and train a model from scratch.